 There is something particularly sad about seeing the same family law case crop up time after time in the law reports.
 You know that behind those reports lies a tragedy: a family torn apart and still writhing in the throes of its own destruction, rather than moving forward to a new future.
 Of course, the tragedy is all the greater when there are children involved.

 One such case is Cambra v Jones, which involves a dispute between the parents as to whether their five children should reside with the father in Spain or with the mother in Wales.
 The case has been the subject of many court judgments, both in this country and in Spain.
 It first rose to national prominence back in 2012 when it was mentioned here in this post.
-I have also discussed it myself here in this post, following another hearing in March this year when one of the children, Jessica, now aged 16, was made a party to the proceedings so that she could explain why she does not wish to return to Spain to live with her father.
+Following another hearing in March this year when one of the children, Jessica, now aged 16, was made a party to the proceedings so that she could explain why she does not wish to return to Spain to live with her father.

 The latest judgment in Cambra v Jones relates to a hearing on the 9th of July.
 I don’t propose to go into the detail of the judgment, but it concerned the father’s application for the mother to be committed to prison for contempt in breaching an order requiring her to return Jessica and her brother Tomas, now aged 14, to Spain.